Nucleus-Inc/MeanStarter/README.md

 - [ ] Safe Regex - Protect app from regular expression denial of service attack
 - [ ] Ensure Dependencies are Secure
 - [ ] Sanitize Mongo input to avoid Mongo script injection
+- [ ] Avoid DOS exploit where users can manually trigger bad request errors that shut down your app